What are the most essential requirements for business applications? The following tasks are among the most important ones:

 When an exchange occurs through web service, a third-party application will initiate a data exchange session by running the respective web methods of the 1C:Enterprise application.
-In other cases, the exchange session will be initiated by the 1C:Enterprise application (by placing a data file in the proper directory, or sending a file with the data to a configured email address).
+In other cases, the exchange session will be initiated by the 1C:Enterprise application (by placing a data file in the proper directory or sending a file with the data to a configured email address).

 The synchronization period (for versions with file exchange through the directory and email) is also configured on the side of 1C:Enterprise application:

-Use schedule (with specified period)
+Use schedule (with a specified period)

 Synchronize manually (the user must manually start synchronization whenever it is needed)

 1C:Enterprise applications keep records of sent and received synchronization messages and expect the same from third-party applications.
 This allows you to involve the message numbering mechanism described above in the "Data exchange" section.